gregknudsen/gregknudsen.github.io/_posts/2016-06-09-understand-the-question.md

 > Benjamin: Because you've got pretzels!

-> Me: Yes, I do have them right here, and I'll give you more, but why do you think you're so hungry?
+> Me: Yes, I do have them right here, and I'll give you more, but **why** do you think you're so hungry?

 > Benjamin: Because I want the pretzels.

 > Me: (Surrendering) Ok, Ben, here you go.
 And the reason why you're so hungry is because you didn't eat enough dinner.

-Benjamin clearly didn't understand the question I was presenting to him.
+The question I posed to him was straight forward, and there was a reletively clear answer.
+However, as you can read from his responses, Benjamin clearly didn't understand the question being presented to him.
+It was almost as though he was answering a different question.

+So here's the deal.
+Benjamin is 4.
+He's not an age where he can quickly correlate the cause and effect relationship of 'not eating enough dinner' to 'I'm really hungry right now, and I want more preztels!'

+---

+I had an online interview last week with a company called [Launchcode]()